SASUKE38/TMLGen/README.md

 ## Known Issues

-- Manually selected Generated Dialog Timelines files must contain only one entry; they cannot contain multiple like the vanilla _merged.lsf files.
 - Only the first of grouped cinematic nodes appears in the Playlists tab.
 This can be fixed by opening the dialog and selecting Tools > Timeline > Generate > Refresh.
 - Transform rotations sometimes use values that cross from positive to negative, but this can cause actors to rotate quickly and/or unexpectedly.
 This can be fixed by replacing the offending value(s) with their equivalent positive/negative value(s).